diku-dk/hpps-e2020-pub/material/6-l-2/README.md

 ## 2. Matrix multiplication

-This is one of the tasks GPUs excell at.
+This is one of the tasks GPUs excel at.
 While the naive GPU implementation won't beat an optimized CPU implementation, an optimized GPU implementation beats any CPU implementation.
 In pseudo Python, the naive implementation is as follows:
 ```python
 for i in range(N):
     for j in range(M):